twitter/d3kit/README.md

 ## d3Kit

 d3Kit is a set of tools to speed [D3](https://github.com/mbostock/d3) related project development.
-It is a lightweight library (~8KB, minified) to help you do the basic groundwork tasks you need when building vis with d3.
+It is a lightweight library (~8KB, minified) to help you do the basic groundwork tasks you need when building visualization with d3. d3Kit features include, but are not limited to:

-Groundwork tasks include, but are not limited to:
+* Setup ```<svg>``` according to d3's [margin convention](http://bl.ocks.org/mbostock/3019563) and support auto-resizing.
+We called it a "Skeleton" for your visualization.

-* Setup the chart according to d3's [margin convention](http://bl.ocks.org/mbostock/3019563)
+* Help you create reusable component.
-* Support auto-resizing
+* Help you create reusable subcomponent (a.k.a.
+Chartlet).
 * and many more...

 Here are a few examples of d3Kit in action: